ibm-cloud-docs/devsecops/devsecops-inventory.md

 For example, if your file is named `.custominventoryignore`, add an environment variable `inventory-ignore-file` with the value `custominventoryignore`.

-Following is an example content for the `.custominventoryignore` file:
+Following is the example content for the `.custominventoryignore` file in two formats:

 ``````bash
 .md